 Almond chicken served over steamed rice in a bowl.

-Once you see how easy it is to make this almond chicken at home, you’ll never have to call for take out again!
+Once you see how easy it is to make this almond chicken recipe at home, you’ll never have to call for take out again!

-More Asian food favorites
+More Asian Food Favorites

 Almond Chicken Video

-5 from 11 votes
+5 from 16 votes

 Almond Chicken